frontcover/mmWave-Radar-Sensing/README.md

     - **range_fft_locator.m**: MATLAB function for performing range-FFT on given chirp and identifies closest object
     - **reshape_by_chrip.m**: MATLAB function for reshaping the single rowed receiver data to a matrix where each row corresponds to the ADC samples corresponding to each chirp
     - **retrieve_adcData.m**: MATLAB function for reading .bin file into raw numeric data
-    - **signal_processing_pipeline.m**: MATLAB file for compiling all of the other function into a complete end-to-end pipeline for processing the radar data and generating the results
+    - **signal_processing_pipeline.m**: MATLAB file for compiling all of the MATLAB functions in this directory into a complete end-to-end pipeline for processing the radar data and generating the results